-

 Disclosure of Pecuniary Benefits

 Pharmaceutical companies must disclose the annual pecuniary benefits they have granted to individual patient organizations and make that information accessible to the public for at least three years.
-In addition, the pharmaceutical company must publish a list of recipients of other or financial support or patient organizations with which they perform contractual services.
+In addition, the pharmaceutical company must publish a list of recipients of other or financial support for patient organizations with which they perform contractual services.

 Statutory Law

-Statutory law does not regulate the interactions between pharmaceutical companies and patients or patient organizations, in the same way the Pharma Cooperation Code does.
+Statutory law does not regulate the interactions between pharmaceutical companies and patients or patient organizations, in the same way the Pharma Codes do.

 In addition, if items are provided directly to patients for free, the UCA must be considered, as it is prohibited to deceive patients about the actual value of the offer by means of adding premiums (article 3 letter g UCA).